solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 The chondrites that I have studied are olivine enstatite rock.
 They have undergone alterations, although not considerably, since their time of formation as the remains of life, up until landing on Earth.
 They have been permeated with a silicate solution, in a similar manner to how the Jura deposits are with a solution of lime.
 While it was part of the parent body it probably underwent planetary cycles, just as new layers follow old ones down to the lowest strata on our Earth, under the influence of which the former have undergone a certain, though not as considerable as one assumes, transformation.

-Only the surface of the meteorites has changed considerably, indeed only at the last moment of their planetesimal existence and mostly due to the influence of frictional heating created, in this case, by the Earth's atmosphere.
+Only the surface of the meteorites has changed considerably, indeed, only at the last moment of their planetesimal existence and mostly due to the influence of frictional heating created, in this case, by the Earth's atmosphere.
 But the original meteorite itself essentially remains.
-We now see that before us is a piece of a planet as it was in the process of becoming, and thus the history of our Earth's body is now open to us, provided that we are correct that the meteorites, in their formation, are homogeneous in their chemical composition with the same world matter that formed the Earth and vice versa.
-At the same time, by sending me the "Meteorite of Ovifak" (I owe it to the kindness of Professor Dr. von Nordenskjöld) I was offered the opportunity to bring this rock into the investigation.
+We now see that before us is a piece of a planet as it was in the process of becoming, and thus the history of our Earth's body is now open to us, provided that we are correct that the meteorites, in their formation, are homogeneous in their chemical composition with the world matter that formed the Earth and vice versa.
+At the same time, by sending me the "Meteorite of Ovifak" (I owe it to the kindness of Professor Dr. von Nordenskjöld) I was offered the opportunity of bringing this rock into the investigation.

 I consider it to be terrestrial — as part of the deepest layer our Earth, i.e. the olivine layer, which belongs under the granite.
 I call this original layer the Olivine Formation.
 Since the rock is very similar to a meteorite, it is natural to declare it to be the same.
 The reasons why I do not consider it to be meteoritic but true to the Earth's core are laid down in this book.